asquared31415/modern-irc/_includes/modern-appendix.md

       "<client> <servername> <version> <available user modes>
       <available channel modes> [<channel modes with a parameter>]"

 Part of the post-registration greeting.
-Clients SHOULD discover available features using `RPL_ISUPPORT` tokens rather than the mode letters listed in this reply.
+Clients SHOULD discover available channel modes and features using `RPL_ISUPPORT` tokens rather than the mode letters listed in this reply.

+Note that there are not standardized `RPL_ISUPPORT` tokens for discovering available user modes.

 {% numericheader RPL_ISUPPORT %}